Scroll to navigation

 --auto-rehash

 Enable automatic rehashing.
 This option is on by default, which enables database, table, and column name completion.
 Use --disable-auto-rehash, --no-auto-rehash, or --skip-auto-rehash to disable rehashing.
-That causes mysql to start faster, but you must issue the rehash command if you want to use name completion.
+That causes mariadb to start faster, but you must issue the rehash command if you want to use name completion.

 To complete a name, enter the first part and press Tab.
-If the name is unambiguous, mysql completes it.
+If the name is unambiguous, mariadb completes it.
 Otherwise, you can press Tab again to see the possible names that begin with what you have typed so far.
 Completion does not occur if there is no default database.

 --auto-vertical-output